Dasharo/docs/docs/variants/pc_engines/recovery.md

 ## Recovery with spi1a dongle

 1. Power off the platform.
-2. Plug the spi1a into J9 header on apu, so that the thick white line on the dongle matches the thick line printed on board near J9 header.
+2. Plug the spi1a into J6 (apu2) / J9 (apu3/4) / J10 (apu6) header, so that
+   the thick white line on the dongle matches the thick line printed on board near J6 (apu2) / J9 (apu3/4) / J10 (apu6) header.
 3. Power on the platform.
 4. Boot to operating system, e.g. Dasharo Tools Suite.
 5. Remove the dongle.